SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 ### 2.1 Classical Music Theory Principles

-The backbone of Harmony Forge is built upon the foundational rules of Western tonal harmony.
-As detailed in standard music theory pedagogy, the construction of functional harmony relies on specific hierarchies of chords and voice-leading protocols.

-**Harmonic Function:** The system relies on the flow of harmonic tension and resolution, specifically the movement from Tonic (stability) to Predominant and Dominant (tension) and back to Tonic.
-The "Circle of Fifths" progression serves as a fundamental engine for these movements, driving harmonic momentum in a way that is predictable and pleasing to the Western ear (Hutchinson, 2017).
-This functional harmony approach ensures that generated progressions follow established patterns of tension and release, creating musically coherent arrangements.

-**Voice Leading:** A critical challenge in automated arrangement is avoiding "objectionable parallels" (parallel fifths and octaves), which destroy voice independence.
-The Harmony Forge algorithm implements these rules programmatically, ensuring that parts move in contrary or oblique motion rather than parallel motion where prohibited.
-Furthermore, the system handles the spacing of chords, ensuring that the upper voices (violin, viola) remain within an octave of each other to maintain a balanced texture, a principle derived from the overtone series and chorale style writing (Hutchinson, 2017).

-The system implements SATB (Soprano, Alto, Tenor, Bass) voice leading principles, where each voice operates within its designated range:
-- **Soprano**: C4 to C6 (MIDI 60-84) - typically the melody
-- **Alto**: G3 to E5 (MIDI 55-76) - first harmony voice
-- **Tenor**: C3 to G4 (MIDI 48-67) - second harmony voice
-- **Bass**: E2 to C4 (MIDI 40-60) - third harmony voice

-These constraints ensure that generated parts remain playable within standard instrument ranges while maintaining proper voice independence.
+Harmony Forge uses standard Western tonal harmony rules.
+We follow the Tonic → Predominant → Dominant → Tonic flow, using the circle of fifths to drive harmonic movement (Hutchinson, 2017).
+We avoid parallel fifths and octaves (which kill voice independence), prefer stepwise motion, and keep voices properly spaced.
+Each SATB voice has its range: Soprano (C4-C6), Alto (G3-E5), Tenor (C3-G4), Bass (E2-C4).
+This keeps parts playable and musically coherent.

 ### 2.2 Algorithmic vs. Diffusion-Based Generation

-In the broader context of computational music, there is a significant divergence between rule-based systems (like Harmony Forge) and modern Deep Learning approaches.
-Recent advancements, such as **Stochastic Control Guidance (SCG)** for diffusion models, allow for the generation of symbolic music (piano rolls) that adheres to non-differentiable rules like note density or specific chord progressions (Huang et al., 2024).
-These models operate by training on vast datasets (e.g., MAESTRO, Pop909) and "diffusing" noise into structured music.

-While diffusion models represent the state-of-the-art in generating expressive performance dynamics (velocity, pedal), they often suffer from a "black box" problem where the user has limited control over the specific theoretical justification of a generated note.
-Harmony Forge takes a divergent path.
-By utilizing a deterministic, rule-based TypeScript engine, it sacrifices the nuance of deep learning for **interpretability and editability**.
-This aligns with the "Path Integral Control" concept in stochastic theory, where the goal is to steer generation toward a specific, rule-compliant target, but achieves it through explicit coding of theory rules rather than probabilistic sampling (Huang et al., 2024).
+There's a big difference between rule-based systems like ours and machine learning approaches.
+Diffusion models can generate expressive music by learning from huge datasets, but they're black boxes—you can't see why they made a choice (Huang et al., 2024).
+We went the other way: deterministic rules that you can understand and edit.
+We lose some nuance but gain transparency and control.

 ### 2.3 Human-AI Co-Creation in Music

-Research on human-AI collaboration in music creation reveals important tensions between automation and agency.
-Studies of co-creative systems show that users value tools that provide inspiration and overcome "writer's block," but they also emphasize the need for emotional depth and human agency in the creative process (Fu et al., 2024).
-Participants in co-creation studies have criticized AI-generated music for lacking "emotional depth" and "rawness," emphasizing the importance of retaining human emotional involvement and personal creative identities (Fu et al., 2024).

-This research informs Harmony Forge's design philosophy: the tool should act as a "supportive role" rather than having the "final say" in creative decisions.
-The system handles the "grunt work" (transposition, basic voicing) while leaving creative decisions to the musician, aligning with findings that users prefer AI systems that support rather than replace human creativity (Newman et al., 2023).
+Research shows people want AI tools that help with inspiration and writer's block, but they also need to feel in control and maintain emotional connection to their work (Fu et al., 2024).
+AI-generated music often lacks "emotional depth" because it's missing the human touch.
+That's why Harmony Forge is designed as a helper, not a replacement.
+We handle the tedious stuff (transposition, basic voicing) so musicians can focus on the creative decisions (Newman et al., 2023).

 ### 2.4 Evaluation of AI Music Systems

-Recent advances in AI-driven music have enabled the creation of harmonization and complex genres like chamber music.
-However, challenges remain in producing outputs that are both musically plausible and professionally usable.
-Incorrect harmonies or unnatural voice leading limit the quality of AI-generated music, and outputs in fixed audio formats restrict editing and integration.
-Humans also struggle with limited control and reduction of creative ownership in these workflows, which requires a comprehensive framework to consider these ethical and human-centered factors.

-When repertoire is limited to single-instrument melodies, prior work in music highlights the potential of computational systems to support musicians in arrangements rather than replacement in AI-assisted creativity.
-Traditional rule-based approaches speak to theoretical correctness but lack stylistic nuance.
-ML methods provide unpredictability and potential data bias.
-Building on research in co-creative AI, human-AI interaction, and classical harmony, our work leverages existing research and emphasizes musicians' desire for tools that foster creativity while preserving user control.

-Previous evaluations of AI music generation systems have identified critical gaps in controllability, output format, and adherence to user constraints.
-Our validation studies comparing existing tools (Klangio, Remusic, Suno AI, ElevenLabs) found that transcription tools cannot compose new parts, audio generation tools produce non-editable outputs, and most systems fail to adhere to expressive constraints like difficulty level or specific instrumentation.
-These findings directly motivated Harmony Forge's focus on structured, symbolic output and fine-grained control parameters.
+AI music tools have come a long way, but they still struggle with making stuff that sounds good and actually works in real workflows.
+Bad harmonies and awkward voice leading are common problems, and when tools only spit out audio files, you can't edit them—which is a dealbreaker for musicians who need to tweak things.
+People also feel like they're losing control and ownership over their creative work.

+When you only have a single melody line to work with, computational systems can help fill in the gaps, but they shouldn't replace the musician.
+Rule-based systems get the theory right but sound stiff.
+Machine learning models can be unpredictable and might just copy their training data.
+Our work builds on research about human-AI collaboration and what musicians actually want: tools that help them create while keeping them in control.

+We tested existing tools (Klangio, Remusic, Suno AI, ElevenLabs) and found they couldn't do what we needed.
+Transcription tools can't compose new parts.
+Audio generators make files you can't edit.
+Most ignore constraints like difficulty level or specific instruments.
+This is why we focused on making something that outputs editable MusicXML and gives users real control over what gets generated.

 ---